hemantksingh/messup-learn/Distributed Systems/REST.md

 #### PUT or POST

-For creating resources use PUT when the URL of the resource is already known.
+[When to use PUT or POST](https://restfulapi.net/rest-put-vs-post/) can be a puzzle.
+For creating resources use PUT when the request URL of the resource is already known.

 #### PUT or PATCH